JvanKatwijk/qt-dab/README.md

  ```

-The device handlers in Qt-DAB-3.X support the generation of
+The device handlers in Qt-DAB support the generation of
 such an xml file.

 While the current implementation for reading such files is limited to